JavadocMD/anim-view/README.md

 # Animation Viewer

-A free, open-source tool to streamline your 2D sprite animation workflow in Photoshop.
+A free, open-source tool to streamline your 2D sprite animation workflow in Photoshop, Inkscape, and possibly other vector graphics programs.

 Check out the intro video here: http://youtu.be/KAiKDr-uafo